amantuladhar/LearnDockerKubernetes/content/03-docker-maven-plugin/03-Running-Multiple-Container.md

 ---
-category: Running Multiple Container
+category: Maven Plugin Running Multiple Container
 ---

-# Running Multiple Container
+# Maven Plugin Running Multiple Container

 * With **fabric8/docker-maven-plugin** we can run multiple images.
 * Let's run `mysql`, but we won't run the app that talk with this database (for now).